Skip to main content

 Synergies

-• Part of diverse fruit intake strategy
+• Part of diverse fruit intake (ripe) and prebiotic fibre strategy (green)

 Preparation